4wayhandshake/4wayhandshake.github.io/content/walkthrough/precious.md

 ![test site](test%20site.png)

-This got me thinking about doing some kind of script injection or maybe an XXE :thinking: So I checked the PDF's document properties:
+This got me thinking about doing some kind of script injection or maybe an XXE 🤔 So I checked the PDF's document properties:

 ```
 File name: